openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

   This specification defines a subject syntax type which is a thumbprint of the public key material.
 The public key itself is shared within the ID Token as a _JSON Web Key_ (JWK).
 The cryptographic algorithm needs to be supported by both the Self-Issued OP and RP.

   This specification also allows for _resolvable identifiers_, which are URI which can resolve various types of authoritative data underneath an appropriate _resolution method_.
 Resolvable identifiers may be used as the subject identifiers, or `sub` Claim of the ID Token, when they can be resolved to a set one or more of cryptographic keys that identify the subject.
 In addition to cryptographic algorithms, both the Self-Issued OP and RP need to support the resolution method.
 The resolution method is based on the URI itself, such as a "https" resolution method.
-One example of such a resolvable identifier would be a _Decentralized Identifier_ (DID), where resolution methods would typically also include the _DID Method_, e.g. "did:web".
+One example of such a resolvable identifier would be a _Decentralized Identifier_ (DID), where resolution methods would typically also include the _DID Method_, e.g. "did:example".

   For compatibility with the existing JWS/JWE-based cryptography of OpenID Connect, it is assumed such resolved cryptographic identities are representable as a _JSON Web Key Set_ (JWKS).
 Each key in the set would have a cryptographic algorithm, key identifier, and associated key material.